 If these don't suit you there are dozens more - just settle in and start surfing.

 You will have to register.
 It's free, and you only have to give out the information you feel comfortable sharing.
 You'll need a user name (choose something you'll remember - your user name will appear on your forum posts, or conversations) and a password (make sure you jot this down so you don't forget it).
 And now, you're ready to throw yourself into the fray.

 Most forums have a section for new members, or 'newbies'.
 It's called something like 'Introducing Yourself' or 'Post here first'.
 Don't worry - it'll be obvious.

-Drop in and say hello, tell people who you are - a few sentences are more than enough.
+Drop in and say hello, tell people who you are - a few sentences are enough.
 Upload a photo of yourself (or a cartoon or caricature if you'd rather).
-The point is to signal to people you are interested in taking part in the forum and that you'll be posting regularly, at least for a while.
+The point is to signal to people you are interested in taking part in the forum and that you'll be posting once in a while.

-Then find a thread that interests you and jump in.
+Then find a thread - or a conversation - that interests you and jump in.
 Just click on it and ask a question, or if you can, answer one, all in the spirit of giving back in as well as taking.

-What kind of questions could the best travel forums answer?
+What kind of questions are best for travel forums?
 Here are a few examples:

 No question is too complex as long as it's about travel.
 You'll be miles ahead in your planning if you take advantage of these online travel forums and participate actively.
 I do!

 So far I've mentioned the more general forums - but there are plenty of specialized travel forums.
 Let me give you a sampling of what you might find if you dig a little: